Talent at a glance

 In order to sustain hi-tech business growth you need R&D

-This is something we implicitly understand, and that is why since 2005, annual R&D expenditure has risen by 11% year on year, and this is why we are ranked 10th in the world for R&D personnel per capita.
+This is something we implicitly understand, and that is why since 2005, annual R&D expenditure has risen by 11% year on year.
 Close co-operation between the public and private sector, along with academic institutions, is actively encouraged and facilitated by Invest Lithuania.
 Successful recent initiatives include TechCity Vilnius’ educational initiative with Barclays and CSC, and Thermofisher’s scholarship and training for Biotechnology students.
 Such active collaboration ensures that the country’s talent stays at the cutting edge, and that Lithuania secures itself on the frontline of modern business.